Latence-Technologies/Kafka-Ada/README.md

 See the `examples/` folder for code examples showcasing a basic consumer and a basic producer using Kafka Ada.

+You can use the `-t` (or `--topic`) argument to change the name of the Kafka Topic when using either example.

 ## Latence Technologies

 This Ada binding is offered by LatenceTech, a Montreal based startup specialized in low-latency optimization.
 Our website is https://latencetech.com/